StableCoder/blog/_posts/2018-02-01-analyzer-build-types.md

 title: Integrating sanitizer tools to CMake builds
 brief: Even more tools at your fingertips.
 What's not to like?
 date: 2018-02-01 12:00 UTC
-tags: software, cmake, llvm, clang, gcc c++, linux, unix
+tags: software cmake llvm clang gcc c++ linux unix
 summary: Previously we added tools for code coverage and static analysis via clang-tidy.
 Now comes the ability to perform better runtime testing through GCC and Clang's sanitizer tools, and integrating them with CMake.
 ---